Relational dynamics in axion-de Sitter universes: Introduction

-Motivated by these developments, we study the implications of anchoring complexity surfaces to geodesic worldline observers in the same background as \cite{Aguilar-Gutierrez:2023hls}.
-This allows us to better understand holographic complexity for more general asymptotically dS universes that lack a static patch, and to better characterize the properties of this specific background where there is an interplay between the axion charge and the dS length scale, which determines the wormhole geometry, and in turn the entanglement between the universes. {The strategy goes as follows.
-We locate a geodesic worldline observer in each of the universes equipped with a clock that has been previously synchronized.
-They will measure the CV and CAny proposals as a function of global time.
-To fully specify the system, we require a second boundary condition determining how the extremal complexity surfaces extend in the spacetime.
-We will require that they intercept with the Euclidean wormhole in the past of each observer and that the complexity proposals are maximal at the location where the interception occurs.
-Our results show that the time evolution of the complexity proposals increases exponentially in terms of the global time of the FLRW cosmologies.
-Alternatively, it can also decrease and reach a constant value for a sufficiently large axionic charge.
-The modification in the behaviors of the complexity proposals depending on the axion charge is related to the expansion rate of the universes, given by the evolution of the scaling factors.}
+Motivated by these developments, we study the implications of anchoring the simplest gravitational observables, such as codimension one volumes, to dynamical reference frames in the same background as \cite{Aguilar-Gutierrez:2023hls}.
+For technical simplicity in studying gauge invariant observables in closed universes in the semiclassical limit, we follow a similar approach as \cite{Chandrasekaran:2022cip,Witten:2023qsv,Witten:2023xze}, where one considers the $G_N\rightarrow0$ regime and the observables are dressed with respect to dynamical reference frames at the classical level, like in \cite{Goeller:2022rsx}, following a worldline geodesic.\footnote{Alternatively, one might resort to the late time analysis where gravity at $\mathcal{I}^+$ of the asymptotically dS universe is weak, as in the dS/CFT holographic approach \cite{Strominger:2001pn}.} This allows us to characterize relational observables in terms of the axion charge and the dS length scale, which determines the wormhole geometry.
+The strategy goes as follows.
+We locate a geodesic worldline observer in each of the universes equipped with a clock, where we assume that they can be synchronized through the HH state preparation.
+They will measure the maximal codimension-one volume and more general curvature invariant observables as a function of the global time.
+Since the universe are connected through a wormhole, the extremal volume slices connecting the observers also intercept the Euclidean wormhole in the past of each observer.
+Our results show that the time evolution of the relational observables generically increases exponentially in terms of the global time of the FLRW cosmologies when the axion charge is dilute enough; while it can also decrease and reach a constant value for a sufficiently dense axionic charge in this background.
+These effects also depend on the mean curvature of the extremal surfaces where the observables are evaluated.